Movie Review: AURORA

 Aurora is a particular kind of letdown.
 Its excellent premise and relevancy to a specific national event means it isn’t something you can just run back and do-over in a couple of years to get it right.
 If a future Filipino director wants to try his or her hand at this, it might have to be one from their next generation of filmmakers.

 You could go a few different directions with an idea like this while still keeping it in the genre.
 You can eschew the supernatural altogether, or leave it ambiguous, or launch headfirst into it.
-Maybe you could say that about most horror story ideas, but this one seems particularly flexible to fit any of the above.
+Maybe you could say that about most horror story ideas, but this one seems particularly flexible.
 So it’s not the fact that Leana can see spirits, turning Aurora into a ghost story, that dooms the film.
 It’s not the acting either; that ranges from “serviceable” to “This guy is incredible, why isn’t he in more of the movie?
 Why isn’t he in all of the movie?”
-It’s not even the effects, inadequate as they are.
+It’s not even the effects, inadequate as they are at times.

 This movie just isn’t executed well.
 It has strange pacing issues, particularly for a 98-minute film that should have more than enough plot to carry it.
 There’s an unduly long stretch of the film where nothing much seems to happen, and not because the film is trying to take its time, set on eventually rewarding your patience.
 No, it thinks it has things going on, but it really doesn’t.
 In fact, if anything, it would have been better off actually having less happen; having fewer direct sightings of ghosts so early on.
 Fewer trips out to the ship, perhaps.
 Fewer prophetic dream sequences.
 Either let things build–let the dread and anticipation rise–or actually do something with all of the spectral happenings that are otherwise amounting to nothing.
 It’s like watching a comedian deliver one punchline after another without bothering to set any of them up.
 Rapid-fire jokes can be great, but some structure and progression is still required, even if it’s accelerated.
 The same goes for scares.